leionion/Trading-TG-BOT/README.md

-# RSI BOT
+# RSI Notifier bot

+> Wanna fork?
+Feel free and chat with the Telegram bot @BotFather to have your TOKEN.

+## How it works
-Fetch Stock/Currency from Yahoo Finance
+- Fetch Stock/Currency from Yahoo Finance (find symbols there).
-Calculate the RSI (daily, 14).
+- Calculate the RSI (daily, 14).
-Send a Telegram notification when it is out of the range 30-70.
+- Send a daily Telegram notification using CRON.

-Repeat this process daily using CRON.

 # Installation